Biology 2107 Test #1 Spring, 2023

 (a) (2 pts) Which category(ies) is (are) missing?

-(a) (3 pts) Given the available possibilities, please correctly label the various items indicated by numbers in the above figure (potentially up to 1pt each correct label).
+21 (a) (3 pts) Given the available possibilities, please correctly label (write in) the various structures / cell cycle phases in the figure below (1pt each correct label).

 (a).
 (2 pts) The frequencies of the variant types of genes being present in a population are called _ Allele Frequencies _